-Welcome to the world of Facebook Home Rental Scams.
+Welcome to the world of Facebook and Craigs List Home Rental Scams.
 This article will help you understand how these scammers operate and how to protect yourself.
 We’re sharing with you important information on Facebook scams.
-It may seem like you’ve found the perfect home at a low rental rate on the Facebook marketplace,but it could turn out too good to be true.
+It may seem like you’ve found the perfect home at a low rental rate on the Facebook marketplace, but it could turn out too good to be true.
 These scammers operate on all kinds of social media platforms and not just Facebook marketplace worldwide.
-Some areas are more popular than others like Orlando, Kissimmee, or Davenport, Florida.
+Some areas are more popular than others, like Orlando, Kissimmee, or Davenport, Florida.
 These scammers target long-term rentals and vacation rentals.

 Important Information On Facebook Scams

 Home rental scams are not new, but the advent of social media platforms like Facebook has given them a new lease on life.
+Craigs List has had a reputation for rental scams for a while now.
 Fraudsters have found a new hunting ground to con unsuspecting individuals looking for a place to call home.
-That’s why we’ve published this article to give you important information on Facebook scams.
+We’ve published this article to give you important information on Facebook scams.
 The scammers are cunning in their approach and continually evolving methods.
 Here are some common tactics they use:

 In this scam, the fraudster advertises a rental property that doesn’t exist.
 They’ll use persuasive language and attractive images to lure potential tenants, usually stolen from several other listings.
 They may say it’s their parent’s home who has died or gone into a long-term care home.
 There’s no mortgage on the house, so they don’t need that much rental income to cover their expenses.
 They can’t bear to sell it and are looking for a good family that would want to live in it for years and care for the home as if it were their own.